Eben60/PackageMaker.jl/README.md

 This package allows you to create either a new package or a new project.
 It implements a subset of [`PkgTemplates.jl`](https://github.com/JuliaCI/PkgTemplates.jl) features (which hopefully cover >90% of its use cases).
 It also adds a couple of features of its own, e.g. ability to create Julia projects, or adding dependencies to project or packages being created, with more to come.
 Being a GUI app, it should be mostly self-explanatory, and external links for more information are provided from the GUI, too.

-### Current issues

-Currently may be [broken](https://github.com/Eben60/PackageMaker.jl/issues/1) if run from Julia in terminal on Ubuntu.
-**Worked however on same machine from Julia in VSCode.**

 ## Installation